shahriaravi/MateApp/README.md

 ## ✨ Key Features

+### Core Experience
--   **Nothing-Style UI:** A clean, monochromatic interface with a Dot Matrix font and a bold red accent.
+-   **Nothing-Style UI:** A clean, monochromatic interface with the NDot57 dot-matrix font and a bold red accent, built for speed and focus.
--   **Dashboard:** A minimalist overview of your total balance, today's financial snapshot, and upcoming bills.
+-   **Dynamic Dashboard:** A minimalist overview of your total balance, today's financial snapshot, and an event stack for upcoming bills.
--   **Comprehensive Tracking:** Log expenses and income with a fast, intuitive interface.
--   **Multi-Wallet System:** Organize your finances by creating separate wallets for cash, cards, and bank accounts.
+-   **Multi-Wallet System:** Organize your finances by creating separate wallets for cash, cards, and bank accounts, each with a unique icon.

+### Powerful Tools
+-   **Subscriptions Management:** Track recurring payments with flexible frequencies (weekly, monthly, yearly).
+-   **Loan & Debt Tracking:** Manage money you've borrowed or lent with detailed amortization schedules and payment history.
+-   **Due Date Reminders:** Get timely push notifications for upcoming subscription renewals and loan payments.
--   **Smart Budgeting:** Set monthly budgets and visually track your progress with a unique Glyph Ring.
+-   **Simple, Effective Budgeting:** Set monthly or custom-period budgets for categories and visually track your spending.
--   **Subscriptions & Loans:** Track recurring payments and manage money you've borrowed or lent.
 -   **"What If?"
-Planner:** A simple calculator to plan for your financial goals.
+Planner:** A simple calculator to quickly plan for your financial goals.

+### Privacy & Security
+-   **Biometric App Lock:** Secure your app with Face ID or Fingerprint authentication.
+-   **Offline-First by Design:** Your financial data never leaves your device unless you choose to export it.
--   **Full Data Control:** Export your data to a JSON file and import from a backup at any time.
+-   **Full Data Control:** Export your entire dataset to a JSON file and import from a backup at any time.
 Your data is yours.
--   **Secure & Private:** Offline-first by design.
-Your financial data never leaves your device unless you choose to export it.

 ---